Go back

 • Develop a critically reflective leadership model for your own development.

-Strategic Management (Second Subject)
+Strategic Management (second subject)

 This subject provides comprehensive knowledge of the strategic management process and gives exposure to the concepts and frameworks that are used in understanding a company’s competitive position in domestic and international markets, and the development of new strategies.